OpossumPetya/pi-as-keyboard/README.md

 - Change permissions for `piui/app.pl` to 755
 - Edit the `piui/app.json` file: make sure the `auth_key` parameter is the same in this app and the client script above
 - In your CPanel admin got to Perl Modules section
-    - "Using Your Perl Module" will list the shabang that must be used in the script: if it's different then in the `piui/app.pl` - replace it.
+    - "Using Your Perl Module" will list the shabang that must be used in the script: if it's different than in the `piui/app.pl` - replace it.
     - Install `Mojolicious` and `Mojolicious::Plugin::Authentication` modules.

-This now should be accessible directly via https://yourdoamin.com/path/piui url.
-Once you confirm app opens, you can login, and toggle the flag, add `https://yourdoamin.com/path/piui/processflag` URL to the client script config (`url` key).
+This app now should be accessible directly via https://yourdoamin.com/path/piui url.
+Once you confirm login screen is displayed, you're able to login and toggle the flag, add `https://yourdoamin.com/path/piui/processflag` URL to the client script config (`url` key).

 __*Flag Management via third party JSON bin/mock service:*__